Software-Engineering-Assistantship/ess-base-project/backend/README.md

 This project uses `.env` files to manage environment variables.
 You can create a `.env.dev` file in the project directory and set the environment variables in the file (You can create it from .`env.example`).
 The `env` script in the `package.json` file uses the `env-cmd` package to load the environment variables from the `.env.dev` file.

+One crucial step is to correctly configure MySQL connection URL into the `.env` file.
+If you don't know how to do so, make sure to check <a href="https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases/connect-your-database-typescript-mysql">this post</a>

 ### Running the Server

 To start the server, run the following command: